particle-iot/docs/src/content/firmware/best-practices/thread-interrupt-safety.md

 # {{title}}

-Some care must be taken for thread safety

 ## Thread safety

 When there are multiple threads of execution, such as from the system thread, user application loop thread, timers, and